 Several factors that increase one’s risk of developing osteoarthritis have been identified.
 Some of these factors include:

-Occupation – If one’s job involves tasks that can put repetitive stress on any joint, it might eventually result to osteoarthritis.
+- Occupation – If one’s job involves tasks that can put repetitive stress on any joint, it might eventually result in osteoarthritis.

-Joint injuries – Injuries resulting from accidents or playing sports may sometimes result to osteoarthritis.
+- Joint injuries – Injuries resulting from accidents or playing sports may sometimes result in osteoarthritis.

 During the physical examination, the doctor will often check for swelling, redness, tenderness, and range of motion of the affected joint.
 Imaging and lab tests might also be recommended when necessary.

-Joint fluid analysis – Analyzing the joint fluid can often help the doctor accurately assess the condition.
+- Joint fluid analysis – Analyzing the joint fluid can often help the doctor accurately assess the condition.
 A needle is used to draw fluid from the affected joint.
-Testing and examining the fluid can help identify if the pain and the inflammation is due to an infection or gout.
+Testing and examining the fluid can help identify if the pain and the inflammation are due to an infection or gout.

 OA is presented differently in each person and will require an individualised treatment plan.
 Treatment approaches can include medications, physical therapy, weight loss, exercise, injections, and surgery, among others.
 Surgery is often the recourse when the condition does not respond to other treatments.